Probablymegs/GreenThumb/README.md

 - **Remote Storage (Firebase Firestore)**: Uses Firebase Firestore for storing user data and plant information securely.
 - **Authentication Services (Firebase Auth)**: Implements Firebase Auth for secure user authentication.
 - **Integration with the Trefle API**: Utilizes the Trefle API for plant search and identification capabilities.
-- **Local Notifications**: Implements notifications to remind users of their watering schedules and other care activities.